 Lump sums need to be discussed with your IVA firm.
 There will very often be a clause in your IVA which means that some or all of it has to be paid into your IVA.
 If the amount that will be paid in exceeds the total of your debts that are included in the IVA plus the IVA fees plus statutory interest on the debts, then your IVA will be completed early.
 If it isn’t large enough for that, your creditors will expect you to carry on with the normal monthly payments.

-If you have a windfall payment which doesn’t have to be paid into your IVA – this could, for example, be some form of legal compensation – then it is your choice what you want to do with it.
+If you have a windfall payment which doesn’t have to be paid into your IVA – this could, for example, be some form of legal compensation – then it is your choice what you want to do with it. or it could be your partner who is getting the lump sum – that doesn’t have to go into your IVA.
 You could just carry on making the normal payments or you could offer to settle the IVA early, probably having to pay close to the remaining monthly payments as in Case 2.

 Case 4 – your IVA firms suggests you take a loan